 The Alcott Center for Mental Health Services recognizes that mental health is multi-faceted and that housing plays an immense role in an individual's mental health.
-For that reason, the Alcott Center launched and continues to expand supportive housing projects and utilizes trauma-informed property management to help community members maintain housing.
-The Alcott Center provides emergency, transitional and permanent housing throughout Los Angeles for community members who are navigating mental health challenges.
+For that reason, the Alcott Center continues to expand supportive housing programs that utilize a trauma-informed approach to help community members find and maintain housing.
+The Alcott Center provides emergency, transitional and permanent housing support throughout Los Angeles for community members who are navigating mental health challenges.

 Supportive Housing

 Aligned with Los Angeles County priorities, permanent housing programs at the Alcott Center serve those adults, 18+, considered most at risk.
 These services are provided at no cost to participants.
-The Alcott Center works with the Los Angeles
+Alcott Center’s supportive housing services partner closely with Los Angeles Department of Health Services and the Los Angeles Office of Diversion and Reentry (ODR).

 Linkage to and assistance with benefit applications